BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 July 2022
 - Halborn and Trail of Bits audits complete
 - Audits reports published
-- Unpause Beanstalk (exact date to be voted on by the Beanstalk DAO)
+- Replant Beanstalk (exact date to be voted on by the Beanstalk DAO)

 ![Bean Logo](/assets/uploads/bean-logo-128.png)